-This indicator-based and handbook-supported system has a modular structure and can be implemented in stages by the general practitioner's office.
-The centre piece of the system is a catalogue of quality objectives, which primarily serves to introduce and implement quality management into general practitioner's offices, and for the analysis of the actual status (self-assessment).
+This indicator-based and manual-based system has a modular structure and can be implemented in stages by the doctor's office.
+The core piece of this system is a catalog of quality objectives which primarily serves the introduction and implementation of quality management in doctor's offices as well as the analysis of the actual status (self-assessment).
 Optionally, a certification can be carried out by a neutral third party (external assessment).
-At the beginning of September 2006, the first three general practitioner's offices certified in accordance with QEP were given their certification certificates by the Chairman of the Board of the NASHIP, Dr. Andreas Köhler.
+At the beginning of September 2006, the first three doctor's offices certified according to QEP received their certification from Dr. Andreas Köhler, chairman of the NASHIP.

-Further components include a manual (incl. suggestions for implementation, sample documents) and a training curriculum, which are provided to support the QM structure.
-The system was tested in a pilot phase with 61 general practitioner's offices, externally evaluated, and is now available for regular operation.
+Other elements include a manual (incl. implementation proposals, sample documents) and a training curriculum which are provided to support the QM implementation.
+The system was tested in 61 doctor's offices during a pilot period, externally evaluated and is now available for daily operation.

-Quality management (QM) is a useful instrument in company management.
-It serves to optimise work processes, and maintain and further develop the quality of products and services.
-A significant feature is the so-called PDCA cycle (p - plan, d - do, c - check, a - act), which is continually repeated.
+Quality management (QM) is a useful instrument of business management.
+It helps to optimize work processes and to maintain and further develop the quality of products and services.
+A key feature is the so-called PDCA cycle (Plan – Do – Check – Act) which is constantly repeated.

-With QM, relevant processes and sequences can be planned and structured in a general practitioner's office.
-This relates to both the medical/psychotherapeutic processes and the organisational aspects of a general practitioner's office.
-If all processes and sequences are systematically planned and implemented with clarified responsibilities, and questioned with regards to possible improvements, this can contribute to the stabilisation of the procedures of a general practitioner's office.
-This not only leads to further improved patient care, but also to saving resources in the general practitioner's office.
+With QM, relevant procedures and processes in a doctor's office can be planned and organized.
+This related to both the medical/psychotherapeutic processes and the organizational aspects of a doctor's office.
+If all procedures and processes are systematically planned and implemented with defined responsibilities as well as questioned with regard to possibilities for improvement, this can contribute to the stabilization of the practice routine.
+This leads to further improvements in patient care as well as to savings in resources in the doctor's office.

-General practicioner's offices, which have already introduced QM, report time and cost savings – for example due to the reduction of overtime, the changed storage, the saving of double work processes, cheaper purchasing, lower cost insurance premiums and much more.
+Doctor's offices which have already implemented QM report time and cost savings, e.g. through reduction of overtime, change in storage, saving of double work processes, less expensive purchases, more favorable insurance fees and much more.

-QM offers doctors and psychotherapists a management instrument for the entire general practitioner's offices – with numerous positive effects:
+For doctors and psychotherapists, QM is a management instrument for the entire doctor's office and has numerous positive effects:

-As part of the quality offensive in 2002, the Board of Directors of the NASHIP already declared the topic of quality management to be one of the priorities, which should be dealt with urgently, alongside the development of feedback systems, further development of the quality circle work and the preparation of quality reports.
+In 2002, as part of the quality initiative, the board of directors of the NASHIP made the issue of quality management a priority which is to be developed primarily alongside the development of feedback systems, the further development of quality circle work and the creation of quality reports.